-- For early termination of the Hostel Agreement one school term (10 weeks) notice is required.
+- I. For early termination of the Hostel Agreement one school term (10 weeks) notice is required.
 If this is not forthcoming 10 weeks fees will be charged in lieu of notice.
 This equates to the annual fee being divided by 40, times by 10 equals to the amount owed. - II.
 For Year 12 and 13 students finishing at Sacred Heart Girls' College the early termination notice does not apply for Term 4 of that year. - III.
 No refunds are made should the Boarder leave during term time. - IV.
-No refunds are made if the Boarder is stood down, suspended, excluded or expelled from College or Hostel.

-The Hostel Management Board has in place procedures to recover any unpaid fees.
+No refunds are made if the Boarder is Stood-down, Suspended, Excluded or Expelled from College or Hostel. - V. Each family may only carry the equivalent of 25% of the annual fee debt at any time.
+Carrying debt exceeding this may jeopardise the boarding place for daughter(s) in the following term.
+The Hostel Management Board may also engage a third party debt collection agency to recover outstanding fees.